DILCISBoard/E-ARK-DIP/specification/03-metadata/EAD.md

 ![](media/EAD_figure5.png)

 ##### ​3.1.2.3.1​ Tools
-The tools that the E-ARK project is building will by default only be able to cope with EAD3, because EAD3 is the descriptive metadata standard that E-ARK has chosen.
+Tools will by default only be able to cope with EAD3, because EAD3 is the descriptive metadata standard that E-ARK has chosen.
 This does not mean that the tools cannot be configured so they can also cope with other descriptive metadata standards.
-For example, in E-ARK web there is a generic task for descriptive metadata.
-It would be easy to adapt this task to Dublin Core, for example, if required.
-The only thing that is required to do so is a convention which defines how to determine the metadata that belong to a file item in the context of a metadata format.

-The tools in E-ARK that use EAD are:
--   ERMS Export Module (EEM)
--   EAD Editor
--   RODA
--   ESS tools
--   E-ARK Web including Apache Hadoop, Lily and Solr.
--   Access Software
-    -   Search GUI
-    -   Order Management Tool
-    -   DIP Viewer

 ##### ​3.1.2.3.2​ Search
 To support the development of a search interface, it is required to make certain metadata elements available in the Solr index[^55], either by using the Lily indexer[^56] or via the AIP indexing task, which adds content to the Solr index by creating one document[^57] per contained file in the IP.
 These Solr documents include basic properties such as \"path\", \"package\", \"contentType\", \"size\", and can be further enriched by running a subsequent job which parses EAD metadata files to search for \<dao\> tags.
 If such a tag is found, the metadata fields of the first c-level tag in the ancestry path of the \"data\" element (e.g. the \"title\" field) are added to the Solr document.
 If no \<dao\> element is found, the entire EAD/c (component) is indexed and associated with all files in a given IP.
 This aims to support scenarios where no \<dao\> elements are provided as part of the description.